What Is Osteomyelitis?

 Bacteria can infect bones in a few ways.
 For instance:

 - Bacteria can travel into the bone through the bloodstream from other infected areas in the body.
-This is called hematogenous (heh-meh-TAH-gen-us) osteomyelitis.
-It's the most common way that kids get bone infections.
+This is called hematogenous (pronounced: heh-meh-TAH-gen-us) osteomyelitis.
+It's the most common way that people get bone infections.

 - A direct infection can happen when bacteria enter a wound and travel to the bone (like after an injury or surgery).
 Open fractures — breaks in the bone with the skin also open — are the injuries that most often develop osteomyelitis.